AlexKalopsia/bit-hunter/README.md

     "frameWidth": 20,
     "exportSizes": [64],
     "exportTypes": [".PNG"]
-    "imageNameRoot": 'test'
+    "imageNameRoot": '@g-wow-@s',
+    "imageNameEnd": '@t'
 ```

 BitHunter will load the trophy images and store them in the `/originals` folder.
 Then it will apply a 20px thick frame, and export 64x64 images both in .png format. .
-The file name will be `test-XXXXXXX.fileType`
+The file name will be `gameName-wow-imageSize-XXXXXXX-trophyName.fileType`

 _Example 3:_